systemd/mkosi/mkosi/resources/man/mkosi.1.md

     the image.

 `KernelModulesInitrd=`, `--kernel-modules-initrd=`
-:   Enable/Disable generation of the kernel modules initrd when building a bootable image.
+:   Enable/Disable generation of the kernel modules' initrd when building a bootable image.
 Enabled by default.

-    If enabled, when building a bootable image, for each kernel that we assemble a unified kernel image for we generate an extra initrd containing only the kernel modules for that kernel version and append it to the prebuilt initrd.
-This allows generating kernel independent initrds which are augmented with the necessary kernel modules when the UKI is assembled.
+    If enabled, when building a bootable image, mkosi will generate an extra initrd for each kernel version it assembles.
+Such an initrd only contains modules to append to the prebuilt initrd.
+This allows generating kernel independent initrds which are augmented with the necessary modules when the UKI is assembled.

 `KernelModulesInitrdInclude=`, `--kernel-modules-initrd-include=`
 :   Like `KernelModulesInclude=`, but applies to the kernel modules included in the kernel modules initrd.